-The Coat of Arms of the city of Amsterdam is somewhat of an enigma: not much is known about its origins or its precise meaning.
+The coat of arms of the city of Amsterdam is quite a mystery.
+Not much is known about its origin or its exact meaning.

-At its heart are three white X’s displayed on a black band that runs down the middle of a red shield.
+The centrepiece of Amsterdam’s coat of arms is three white X’s on a black band running down the centre of a red shield.

-You can dismiss one frequently suggested explanation right off the bat: Forget the dated, louche image of Amsterdam as a city high on triple-X entertainment.
+You can rule out one commonly suggested explanation from the start.
+Forget the outdated, dusty image of Amsterdam as a city that’s into triple-X entertainment.

-The X’s are actually St. Andrew’s Crosses — named after the apostle Andrew who was martyred on an X-shaped cross in the 1st century AD.
+The X’s are actually St. Andrew’s Crosses.
+They are named after the apostle Andrew who was martyred on an X-shaped cross in the 1st century AD.

 The shield is the official symbol of the City of Amsterdam.

 In the full coat of arms the shield appears underneath the Imperial Crown of Austria (more about that in a moment).

 Amsterdam’s Official Moto: Heroic, Resolute, Merciful